Note: New charts have been added

 I’m not claiming the US will become like the above countries with median household incomes of $2000 or $3000 per year, down from $51,000 currently.
 Assuming the above inflationary route is ultimately taken, I am suggesting the US median household income might be for some time be in the neighborhood of $20,000 in 2016 dollars (even if it remains at today’s levels in nominal terms), which for frame of reference is 60% higher than that of Mexico and 60% below that of today’s America.
 This would mean a massive reduction in GDP per capita, it would still leave the US with a $7 trillion (PPP) economy, second in the world behind China.
 The richest in our society will still be fabulously rich, and a sizeable minority of the population (enough to maintain a semblance of normalcy in large city centers, affluent towns, and other hubs of economic activity) would still have incomes high enough to enjoy the luxuries and conveniences most of the country now enjoys.
 Americans should be aware that the stated goal of the One World globalists at the highest level of the power structure is for the median income of all nations to be about $12,000 to $15,000 per year, high enough to keep citizens from revolting, low enough to keep them from amassing any economic and political sovereignty in the face of a powerful global government.

 The median income of US citizens is intimately linked to discussion of the inflated stock market because both rely on the perpetuation of irrational behavior, of there being enough confidence in the Federal Reserve and US government to both demand far more value for the US dollar than the economic fundamentals of the US economy warrant, and to drive investors into US stocks and bonds above all other assets.
 The tumbling down of the house of cards that is the US stock and bond markets will almost certainly be accompanied by inflation.
 Otherwise the US government must officially default and cease or severely curtail transfer payments, causing civil unrest; unemployment and foreclosure would skyrocket, and our economic engine would seize.
 If inflation does come, and I believe it in all likelihood will, since the government appears to prefer sleight of hand and deception to plain truths, the purchasing power of US currency could gradually or suddenly drop by 60% or more.
 In one possible scenario, the Fed will continue easing but inflation will shift from assets to essentials as the market recognizes the stock bubble and divests from US stocks and Treasuries.
-The prices of wages and assets like stocks would remain the same in number, while the prices of commodities, especially of imports, and foreign currencies would skyrocket as new money moved out of stocks and bonds.
+The prices of wages and assets like stocks would remain the same in number, while the prices of commodities, especially of imports, and foreign currencies would skyrocket as new money avoided stock and bond investment.
 This would be equivalent to a stock price and income drop of 60% or more, though it would be hidden by inflation.
 All the numbers may stay the same while wealth in real terms i.e. purchasing power plummets.
 An inflationary scenario would allow the US to (nominally) service its debt.
 Or the reckoning of prices with reality could come as deflation where the value of both stocks and incomes drops out in the open and currency value remains stable, though this would require official bankruptcy of the US government.
-To the unobservant person, the inflation-hidden crash may never have occurred, but the damage to our pocketbooks will be the same nonetheless.
+To the unobservant person, the inflation-hidden crash may never have occurred, but the damage to Americans’ pocketbooks will be the same nonetheless.

 As far as timing, no one knows.
 It could be tomorrow, it could be in 20 years.
 We don’t know the power of central banks to distort and forestall economic realities, we don’t know what events the future holds.
 We don’t know how deluded crowds can become with respect to markets and investing.